José Abílio Osório Soares

-José Abílio Osório Soares (/pt/; 2 June 1947 – 17 June 2007) was an Indonesian politician of Timorese descent.
+José Abílio Osório Soares (/pt/; 2 June 1947 – 17 June 2007) was an Indonesian politician of East Timorese descent.
 He was the last governor of the Indonesian province of East Timor before the country's independence.

 Personal life

 During the Indonesian occupation of East Timor in 1975 to 1999, Soares became Mayor of Dili, later Regent (Bupati) of his hometown of Manatuto and from 18 September 1992 until 1999, the last governor of the province of Timor Timur.
 Immediately after taking office, he outraged the world with his statement that "many more should have died" in the Santa Cruz massacre that had taken place shortly before.
 In May 1994, he proposed an autonomy within Indonesia to resolve the East Timor conflict, which was rejected by the Indonesian President Suharto as unconstitutional.
 Soares was then sent to Jakarta for four months on a military course, which was to be considered a disciplinary measure.
 During Soares second term in office from September 1997, his involvement in corruption cases in connection with the family-owned company Anak Liambau Group became so massive, that the Deputy Governor Suryo Prabowo resigned in protest in 1998.
 After Suharto's resignation in May 1998, there were heavy demonstrations in East Timor over allegations of corruption against Soares.
 At the same time, public pressure increased, calling for an East Timor independence referendum in 1999.

 Soares played a key role in building up the Pro-Indonesia militia that swept across the country after the East Timor independence referendum of 30 August and the subsequent destruction of East Timor.
 He has also been held directly responsible for some cases, such as the Liquiçá Church massacre of 6 April 1999, massacre in the house of independence leader Manuel Carrascalão of 17 April 1999, in the residence of Bishop Belo on 6 September 1999, and in a Church in Suai on 6 September 1999.
 In connection with these cases, he was accused of having done nothing to prevent these crimes.
 With the intervention of INTERFET and takeover by the United Nations (UNTAET), which later led East Timor to independence, Soares was deposed.